 Adjust the sides and press well so that the corners align with one another.
 Pin the edges in place if you wish.

 That’s all there is to it.
+Now you know how to sew dinner napkins!
 Once you get the hang of the folding, you should be able to make a stack of custom cloth napkins in no time.
 I used some autumn colored quilting cotton from Jo-Ann for my napkins.

 I’ve also shared how to make these beautiful autumn acorn napkin rings, so be sure to check them out!
 So fun, huh?